-Biotin is a vitamin that is naturally produced within the body and is essential to all organisms.
+Biotin also known as vitamin B7 or Vitamin H is a vitamin that is naturally produced within the body and is essential to all organisms.
 Biotin is also known as vitamin H. The “H” stands for “Haar und Haut” which translates to “hair and skin”, as it is known for assisting in both hair and skin health.
 This Vitamin H vitamin is also referred to as vitamin B7, one of the 8 vitamins found in the B complex.
 B7 along with other vitamins in this complex are known for assisting in oral health as well as nerve, eye and liver health.
 Biotin is created by yeasts, certain species of plants, as well as molds and algae.
 This particular vitamin produces energy by transforming food into fuel, or carbohydrates into glucose.
 It also metabolizes fats and amino acids and is essential for the growth of new cells.

 Note: To learn more about biotin benefits visit our article on the Benefits of Biotin.